NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Often, the person will be given a chance to explain why they are not paying taxes and may be allowed to pay those taxes before a criminal case is filed.

-If the person doesn't pay their taxes or has committed blatant tax fraud, then a criminal case will be filed by the government.
+If the person doesn't pay their taxes or has committed blatant tax fraud, the government will file a criminal case.

-Federal authorities also pursue tax evasion cases involving people who are not reporting their income because it is being made by virtue of criminal activity.
+Federal authorities also pursue tax evasion cases involving people who are not reporting their income because it is being earned through criminal activity.

-When considering tax fraud at the federal level, it is important to realize that the government is like the mafia; they need to get a piece of every bit of money that is earned in the United States, and if they don't get their piece, then they are going to come looking for their money.
+When considering tax fraud at the federal level, it is important to realize that the government is like the mafia; it needs to get a piece of every dollar earned in the United States, and if it doesn't, it will come looking for its money.

 Who Actually Has The Burden Of Proof In A Federal Tax Fraud Case?